gzuidhof/cad/assignment8/report.md

 ## Batch Normalization and Leaky ReLUs##
 Applying batch normalization presents the current state of the art in network architecture design.
 We apply batch normalization after the max pooling layers, this allows for faster convergence and a decrease in overfitting.

 We investigated using Leaky Rectified Linear Units (ReLU).
-We empiricially determined that it improved our accuracy slightly..
+We empiricially determined that it improved our accuracy slightly.

 ## Regularization ##
 We applied a penalty to the weights to further prevent overfitting, L2 regularization to be exact.
 We empirically evaluated a few values for the lambda term (the weighting of this penalty), and after some observations we settled for 0.02 which is relatively low.